santiagodiaz10/seg_municharters/README.md

 ## Reproducibility

 For this case study, I have adapted the code to showcase an example for municipalities in Cordoba province.
-To obtain the interactive maps below, first download the data files from **`data`** and then run the **`R/segregation_maps.R`** script.
+To obtain the interactive maps below, first download the data files from **`data/`** and then run the **`R/segregation_maps.R`** script.
 The file contains self-explanatory code for easily reproducing the results.
+Georeferenced maps are handled on-the-fly using virtual file systems **`/vsizip`**, so maps will be downloaded, decompressed and loaded directly to *R*.
+Figures 1 and 2 are captures of the interactive maps obtained as final output.

 ### Figure 1: Unsatisfied Basic Needs (UBN-2010 Census) Gini Segregation: